Project news & events

 In an attempt to develop such policies, PARIS REINFORCE, an EU research and innovation project, aims to bridge the gap in the science-policy interface and underpin climate policymaking with authoritative scientific processes.
 Apart from calling upon its diverse modelling capabilities, the project introduces an innovative co-creation framework, through which it seeks to actively involve stakeholders in multiple aspects of the scientific processes, from the formulation of relevant policy questions to the definition of modelling assumptions.

-In collaboration with the Technical University of Mombasa, and acknowledging that priorities and concerns of policymakers, industries and citizens largely differ across different countries in the world and across stakeholder groups, the project organises its first virtual, national stakeholder workshop in Mombasa, Kenya, aiming to mobilise knowledge embedded in individuals coming from governments, business, NGOs, academia, and the civil society; and to design well-informed and meaningful scientific activities in support of climate policymaking at the national and regional level.
+In collaboration with the Technical University of Mombasa and the National Environment Trust Fund (NETFUND) project, and acknowledging that priorities and concerns of policymakers, industries and citizens largely differ across different countries in the world and across stakeholder groups, the project organised its first virtual, national stakeholder workshop in Mombasa, Kenya, aiming to mobilise knowledge embedded in individuals coming from governments, business, NGOs, academia, and the civil society; and to design well-informed and meaningful scientific activities in support of climate policymaking at the national and regional level.

-The workshop will will be chaired and coordinated by Dr. Ioannis Tsipouridis and Prof. Michael Saulo (Technical University of Mombasa) and comprise sessions detailing the capabilities of the PARIS REINFORCE models for Kenya and the broader region, presenting our findings on climate action and sustainable development in Eastern Africa, as well as defining with participants the most pertinent climate policy questions.
-Stakeholders can expect the following:
+The workshop was chaired and coordinated by Dr. Ioannis Tsipouridis and Prof. Michael Saulo (Technical University of Mombasa) and comprised sessions detailing the capabilities of the PARIS REINFORCE models for Kenya and the broader region, presenting our findings on climate action and sustainable development in Eastern Africa, as well as defining with participants the most pertinent climate policy questions.
+The event included the following sessions (click on the session title to view the presentation):

 - So, what is the PARIS REINFORCE project? – A brief introduction to the project by the project coordinator, Prof. Haris Doukas (National Technical University of Athens).